pluralsight/guides/draft/other/making-a-notes-app-using-room-database/article.md

 Room offers many other features like [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) for keeping the data source updated all the time and `rxAndroid` for reactive programming.

-Check out the sample application [**repository here**](https://github.com/Pavneet-Sing/RoomDemo), please post your comments and suggestion, it would mean a lot.
+Check out the sample application [**repository here**](https://github.com/Pavneet-Sing/RoomDemo), please post your comments, doubts or suggestion , it would mean a lot.